Kazu Kibuishi

-Kazuhiro "Kazu" Kibuishi (born April 8, 1978) is a Japanese-born American graphic novel author and illustrator.
-He is best known for being the creator and editor of the comic anthology Flight and for creating the webcomic Copper.
+Kazuhiro Kibuishi (born April 8, 1978) is a Japanese-born American graphic novel author and illustrator.
+He is best known as the creator and editor of the comic anthology Flight and for the webcomic Copper.
 He is also the author and illustrator of the Amulet series.

-Early life
+Early life and education

-Kibuishi was born April 8, 1978, in Tokyo, Japan.
+Kibuishi was born on April 8, 1978, in Tokyo, Japan.
+Kibuishi started drawing at age five.
 He moved to the United States with his mother and brother in 1982.
+He has stated that it was "the sadness that came from no longer having cool robot TV shows like Ultraman around once we came to the States that triggered a lot of my early drawings and projects".
+He has also noted Garfield, as well as the magazines Mad and CARtoons, as catalysts for his love of comic books in particular.

 Kibuishi enrolled at the University of California, Santa Barbara in 1996 to pursue a degree in film studies.
 While attending UC Santa Barbara, he credits the university's newspaper, the Daily Nexus, as where his illustration career started.
 Though he had previously drawn for his high school's newspaper, Kibuishi has stated that "[his career] all began when I started writing comics for the Nexus.
 I actually went to UCSB for film.
 I was trying to quit drawing".
 He would ultimately serve as the Art Director for the Daily Nexus for three and a half years, and developed his comic Clive and Cabbage during his tenure.
 He graduated from UC Santa Barbara in 2000 with a B.A. in film studies.